9.1 Understanding the LCC Studio Pipeline

 |---|---|---|---|

-| LCC Studio | Reconstructs raw scanner data into a 3DGS model, manages your model library, and publishes shareable links.
-The engine every job starts in. | First, on every job.
+| LCC Studio | Reconstructs raw scanner data into a 3DGS model, manages your model library, publishes shareable links, and batch-converts finished models between formats through its Converter. | First, on every job.
 Import capture data, pick a reconstruction mode, and process. | Anyone running a capture-to-model job. |

-| LCC Scene Editor | Builds the experience around a finished model: viewpoints, guided tours, annotations, measurements, floor-plan layouts, and scene reports, then publishes them.
+| LCC Scene Editor | Builds the experience around a finished model: viewpoints, guided tours, annotations, measurements, floor-plan layouts, and scene reports.
 It arranges the scene and does not alter the underlying points. | After reconstruction, to turn a raw model into a client-ready walkthrough or presentation. | Whoever prepares the deliverable. |

 | LCC Model Editor | Works at the point level: select, crop, separate, clone, and color grade the Gaussian model itself. | When the model data needs cleanup, stray points removed, a section isolated, or color balanced. | Whoever cleans and finishes the model data. |